mvelusce/pi-habits-tracker/docs/PWA_SETUP.md

 ### iOS (Safari)

-1. Open your habits tracker in Safari
+1. Open your wellness log in Safari
 2. Tap the Share button (□↑)
 3. Scroll down and tap "Add to Home Screen"
 4. Customize the name if desired